dwarvesf/playbook/operations/types-of-employees.md

 ---
-tags:
-  - people
-  - human-resource
-  - operations
 title: Types Of Employees
 date: 2018-08-26
 description: Employees are either job-focused or mission-driven "mitochondria" who drive company growth.
 Prioritizing the latter through values interviews is key to startup success.
 authors:
+  - tieubao
+tags:
+  - people
+  - human-resource
-  - han
+  - operations
 ---
 There are 2 types of employees: